The Disaster Response Module (DRM) is an add-on to our standard Connect product and is available for purchase to all Connect clients.

 - Ability to use shift needs, ongoing needs, and "runs until" needs.
 (The DRM only allows "happens on" needs, where needs must be scheduled for a certain day.)

-- Ability to make certain disaster-responses needs, or even the entire disaster-response initiative, privately visible to selected volunteers
+- Ability to make certain disaster-responses needs, or even the entire DRI, privately visible to selected volunteers

 - Team sign-ups